|DOB:||28th JANUARY 1987|

 |PLACE OF BIRTH:||CAWSTON|

 Ben started making his mark at a young age.
-As an academy graduate of Leicester Tigers, he made his debut in April 2007 as the youngest ever league player and also got off the bench in 2006/07 Premiership Final win over Gloucester before his 18th birthday.
-He went from strength to strength when he won Players’ Player of the Year, Supporters’ Young Player of the Year and RPA Young Player in 2009/10 and also ended that season with a try in the Premiership Final win over Saracens.
+As an academy graduate of Leicester Tigers, he made his debut in April 2007 as the youngest ever league player and also got off the bench in the 2006/07 Premiership Final win over Gloucester before his 18th birthday.
+He went from strength to strength and won the Players’ Player of the Year, Supporters’ Young Player of the Year and RPA Young Player awards in 2009/10 and also capped the season off with a try in the Premiership Final win over Saracens.

 He made other memorable Tigers milestones including kicking 17 points in their historic win over South Africa in 2009, marked his 100th appearance with a try in the win at Sale Sharks in 2012, made an 80-metre solo try at Bath which was voted Try of the Year at RPA Awards, played in his fifth Premiership Final in 2013 as well as collecting a fourth league title of his career, in 2014/15 he became captain of Tigers and in 2017 made his 200th appearance for the Tigers.